 Government memos (Davis-Monthan AFB and Hill AFB) specified the destruction be conducted with low visibility in case veterans learned about the problem and sought medical care.
 Officials from the Office of Secretary of Defense, key decision makers in this process, referred to the veteran aircrews as "trash-haulers, freeloaders looking for a tax-free dollar from a sympathetic congressman."
-I thought we were veteran flyers who'd earned the Country's respect...we certainly don't have Al Young's.
+I thought we were veteran flyers who'd earned the Country's respect...we certainly don't have OSD's.

 Decades of "The Agent Orange Airplanes!"
 That is, until the first veteran's claim was filed!
 Then, by magic or other process, suddenly no Agent Orange at all!

 Ignoring well-founded military investigations completed over a period of four decades, and completely ignoring the professional input from acknowledged experts whose work the IOM has depended upon for over a decade, IOM caved to these two agencies and opted out of a promised special study.
 This study was promised to the veterans by officials of the VA's Public Health at our meeting with Senator Burr's staff this April.

 Riding on the back of the Air Force report issued in late May, VA on 20 June amended their Internet description of the C-123 Agent Orange issue.
 They incorporated the three basic (and erroneous) findings of the AF report, and used that to pressure IOM into dropping our issue.